kaylahannen/cse15l-lab-reports/Lab 1.md

 ![Image](Screen Shot 2024-01-11 at 3.15.42 PM.png)

 I ran the cd command with no argument out of the home directory.
 Nothing appeared to change, because running cd with no command returns the implementer to the home directory (which I was already in).
 The directory stayed the same, and there was no output in the terminal.
-There was no error produced by this.
+There was no error message produced by this, but this could be considered an invalid argument error as cd requires a directory argument to function as intended.

 Example 2: cd, directory argument

 ![Image](Screen Shot 2024-01-11 at 3.16.09 PM.png)

-I ran the cd command out of the home directory with a directory argument.
+I ran the cd command with a lecture1 directory argument.
 The working directory changed to the directory I chose (lecture 1).
 This occurred because the cd command functions to change the directory.
 There was no error produced by this.

 Example 3: cd, file argument